rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/put-update-load-balancer-properties-v1.0-account-loadbalancers-loadbalancerid.rst

 .. note::

-   When updating the Load Balancer's protocol some properties, such as ``content_caching``, that are incompatible will trigger validation failures resulting in a ``BadRequest`` exception.
-Please view the related documentation pages for further information.
+   When you update the Load Balancer's protocol, some properties, such as ``content_caching`` that are incompatible, trigger validation failures resulting in a ``BadRequest`` exception.
+View the related documentation pages for further information.

 The following table shows the possible response codes for this operation: